trunghuythu/super-shopping/README.md

 1. mvn clean package
 2. docker-compose up

+On application startup, we already insert sample products, so you should be able to consume the API with minimum effort.

 ## Sign-in and get Access Token
 Open your browser and access http://localhost:8127/signin, which will redirect you to Facebook login page.
 After you complete Facebook login, the system will create a corresponding user, and return an access token, used to access our protected APIs.